sevenmind/kaufmann_ex/README.md

 It is possible to lose events when a node goes down.
 But we try to prevent that from happening.

-1. The backpressure in Kaufmann prevents pulling more events than there is capacity to immediately process.
-This is configurable with the kaufmann_ex, :max_demand configuration variable.
+1. The backpressure in Kaufmann prevents pulling more events than processing capacity.
 2. KuafmannEx uses the default [KafkaEx GenConsumer asynchronous offset commit behavior](https://hexdocs.pm/kafka_ex/KafkaEx.GenConsumer.html#module-asynchronous-offset-commits).
    Offsets are committed asynchronously on a timer or event count.